College of CSP Education & Humanities

 Degree Requirements

-Bachelor of Fine Arts degree consists of a major in the visual or performing arts of typically 77 to 80 credits, general education courses, and elective courses totaling a minimum of 120 credits.
+Bachelor of Fine Arts degree consists of a major in the visual or performing arts of typically 77 to 80 credits, general education courses, upper-level requirements and elective courses totaling a minimum of 120 credits.

 Required